dgc-cgn/CAS-Digital-Trust/public-information/grant-policy.md

 ## Purpose

-To describe the procedure for the grant (and revocation) of certificates and validation/verification statements
+To describe the policy and procedure for the grant (and revocation) of certificates and validation/verification statements

 ## Scope